Introduction to SOCD

-Now that you have SOCDs on the brain, let us go over the most well-known resolutions in controllers, as well as some game-side resolutions developers have come up with.
+Now that you have SOCDs on the brain, let us go over the most well-known SOCD Resolutions in controllers, as well as some game-side Resolutions developers have come up with.

 Neutral